Skip to main content

 Swelling of the optic disc caused by increased pressure inside the skull.
 An important finding that requires urgent evaluation to identify the underlying cause.

 Papilledema is swelling of the optic disc specifically caused by elevated intracranial pressure (increased pressure inside the skull).
 It's usually bilateral (both eyes) and is an important warning sign that requires urgent investigation.
+For comprehensive information on causes, treatment, and prognosis, see Papilledema (Condition).

 Key Takeaways